pseud039/2.-Pathfinding-with-A-Algorithm_202401100400168/README.md

 - Adjust grid size in the configuration file.
 - Add different types of obstacles or weighted paths for advanced pathfinding.

-## Contributing
-Feel free to submit pull requests or report issues.
-Contributions are welcome! 🚀

-## License
-This project is licensed under the **MIT License**.